odbind.seismic3d

 tuple[int] : with the corresponding inline and crossline location

-getdata(inlrg: list[int], crlrg: list[int], zrg: list[float]) tuple
+getdata(inlrg: list[int], crlrg: list[int], zrg: list[float])

 Read a rectangular block of data from the 3D seismic volume